 With elephants in the King’s Cup polo tournament, tigers and boars walking freely in Khao Yai National Park, and Monkey Beach on Koh Phi Phi filled with monkeys, Thailand homes a wide variety of animals.

-In order to have an experience with elephants, instead of riding them which has led to a lot of abuse, it is better to help washing and feeding them in some places like Elephant Hills in Khao Sok.
+In order to have an experience with elephants, instead of riding them which has led to a lot of abuse, it is better to help washing and to feed them in some places like Elephant Hills in Khao Sok.

 8. History and culture